makeyourownmaker/QuasicrystalGifs/README.md

 [generalised dual method](https://journals.aps.org/prb/pdf/10.1103/PhysRevB.32.5547)
 (GDM) uses quasiperiodic grids, i.e. sets of parallel lines with spacings similar to the Fibonacci sequence.
-It is a method for generating quasicrystals with any orientational symmetry and creates a wider variety of space filling patterns than other methods.
+It is a method for generating quasicrystals with any orientational symmetry (distinct angles between waves) and creates a wider variety of space filling patterns than other methods.
 The GDM is **not** currently implemented in the quasicrystals.py script.

 ### Examples of quasicrystals